larajmorningstar/airbnb-clone/README.md

 Google and GitHub authentication for convenient access.

 -Image Upload:
-Utilizing Cloudinary CDN for efficient image storage and retrieval.
+I am utilizing Cloudinary CDN for efficient image storage and retrieval.

 -Form Handling:
 Client-side form validation and handling using react-hook-form.